 - How automatic student loan payments work (and how they can help)

 - How to decide if automated student loan payments are right for you

 If you’re trying to pay off your student loans, enrolling in automated loan payments can be a smart approach to relieving this debt.
 With autopay, your payments will be automatically sent by your bank to your lender, instead of you sending them manually each month.

-The three main ways of using automating payments are:
+There are three main ways of automating payments:

 With this method of automatic payments, you give the details of your bank account to your loan servicer.
 By doing so, you authorize the lender to withdraw your student loan payment from your account each month.

 By setting up automatic student loan payments with this method, you ensure your payments are always on time and that you’ll never miss one.
 What’s more, lenders may offer a discount on your student loan interest rate for setting up automatic payments.